Bachelor of Arts Degree Requirements

 - Students must regularly consult with their academic adviser.
 Such consultation will facilitate course selection and enable the student to develop a program consistent with individual interests and needs.
 Please consult with an adviser for guidance on electives.

 - The selection of electives within the major should be strongly influenced by career goals, interests in graduate study, and related matters.
-Whether one’s interest focuses on environmental protection, planning, cartography, GIS, locational analysis, or any one of a wide array of geographic competencies, the department can provide current applicable information.
-Inquiries are welcomed.ill facilitate course selection and enable the student to develop a program consistent with individual interests and needs.
+Whether one's interest focuses on environmental protection, planning, cartography, GIS, locational analysis, or any one of a wide array of geographic competencies, the department can provide current applicable information.
+Inquiries are welcomed.
+The department will facilitate course selection and enable the student to develop a program consistent with individual interests and needs.
 Please consult with an advisor for guidance on electives.